w3c/trace-context/spec/30-processing-model.md

             recorded or to `0` otherwise.
 Setting the flag is no guarantee that the trace will be recorded but increases the likeliness of end-to-end recorded traces.
-    - The tracer modifies the `tracestate` header
+    - The tracer MAY modify the `tracestate` header
         - **Update key value**.
 The value of any key can be updated.
 Modified keys MUST be moved to the beginning of the list.
         - **Add new key-value pair**.
 The new key-value pair should be added